PHart3/colimits-agda/README.md

   Our formalization of pullback stability (or universality) for all ordinary colimits as well as the construction of the coslice cocone that induces the pullback stability map in the coslice category of types.
+We also include an explicit construction of coslice pullbacks in terms of the standard pullback in a type universe.

   See `Pullback-stability/README.md`
   for details and for the license of the work inside this